 Proposal for SBID members to work together towards reducing their environmental impact

 All business activities cause some degree of environmental impact by consuming natural resources, generating waste and releasing polluting discharges/emissions.
-There is now an increasing expectation on businesses to take more responsibility for their environmental impacts and comply with environmental legislation.
-Implementation of an Environmental Management System (EMS) to a formal standard such as ISO 14001 or BS 8555 is the most direct, recognised and meaningful response that any business can take to address these pressures.
+There is an increasing expectation on businesses to take more responsibility for their environmental impacts and comply with environmental legislation.
+Implementation of an Environmental Management System (EMS) to a formal standard, such as ISO 14001 or BS 8555, is the most direct, recognised and meaningful response that any business can take to address these issues.

 Benefits of Environmental Management Systems:

-Typically, the implementation of an EMS helps to deliver key business benefits such as:
+Typically, the implementation of an EMS helps to deliver key business benefits:

-• Cost savings through resource efficiency, pollution prevention and waste management – Defra research showed average annual cost savings for a sample of 31 small to medium sized enterprises (SMEs) of £4,875 per £million of turnover;
+• Cost savings through resource efficiency, pollution prevention and waste management – Defra research showed average annual cost savings for small to medium sized enterprises (SMEs) of £4,875 per £million of turnover

-• Meets expectations of stakeholders, e.g. insurers, employees, investors and regulators;
+• Meets expectations of stakeholders, such as insurers, employees, investors and regulators

 • Improves legal compliance status, and reduces business risk and insurance premiums.